 Risk Analysis

-Below is a summary of key risks associated with JBT Marel Corporation (JBTM) and Columbus McKinnon Corporation (CMCO).
+Below is a comparative table highlighting key risk metrics for JBT Marel Corporation (JBTM) and Columbus McKinnon Corporation (CMCO) based on the most recent data from 2024:

 | Metric | JBT Marel Corporation (JBTM) | Columbus McKinnon Corporation (CMCO) |